 Good 'finishing salt' such as fleur de sel or Maldon

-A few snips of chive, dill, rosemary or other herb
+A few snips of chive, dill, rosemary or another herb

 Bring the water to boil.
 Cook the potatoes until a knife slipped into the center removes easily (you want to be able to smash these with an easy press of the fork).